Australia Awards students arriving in Australia

 DFAT does not provide any financial support for family.
 If you wish to bring your family members to Australia, you must assess whether you have the financial capability to support your family while in Perth before bringing them out.

 You are responsible for coordinating your family's arrival in Perth.
 It is recommended that families not arrive with students but rather arrive three to six months later.
 This gives you time to adjust to your new environment, including returning to study after being in the workforce.
 The first six months as a student is the most difficult.

 - your marriage certificate (if applicable)

 - academic transcripts for children over 11 years

 - spouse qualifications and work references

 If you decide not to bring your family with you while you study in Australia, you may be eligible for a reunion airfare.
-To apply for a reunion airfare, you should contact the International Sponsored Students Unit by making an appointment at Student Central or calling 6488 7378 for approval and a letter for payment of the flight.
+To apply for a reunion airfare, you should contact International Student Support by making an appointment at Student Central or calling 6488 7378 for approval and a letter for payment of the flight.